 - Some 3d printed materials are stable under harsh environmental exposure.

 - Ideal for strong parts exposed to temperature, water and many chemicals.

 - High level of finish can be achieved by sanding and other post processing techniques.

-- ABS parts can be further machined, polished or electroplated.
+- 3d printed parts can be further machined, tapped, polished or painted.